Ulmus Glabra Hedging

 General description of Wych Elm plants:

 Wych Elm, Ulmus glabra, is a very hardy, large native tree.
-Grow as a tree, it tends to have a short trunk that breaks up into large branches a couple of metres above the ground.
+Grown as a tree, it tends to have a short trunk that breaks up into large branches a couple of metres above the ground.
 These will be fairly upright with spreading side branches, so mature trees are often as wide as they are tall.
 Wych Elm can also be clipped as a hedge, which looks great in summer with its lush, big serrated leaves.

 History & uses of Ulmus glabra: